farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_03_Lab3_Ex3_SharePoint_Permission_Alert.md

 	**Note:** Based on lab testing, the time for an email to be generated and received in Lynne's Inbox can range from a couple of minutes to an hour.

 8. Once the email arrives in Lynne's Inbox, open the email and review the contents.
 Scroll to the bottom of the email and select the **View alert details** button.
-This opens the **Office 365 Security and Compliance** center, displays the **View alerts** window, and opens the **Site collection admin permissions** alert. <br/>
+This opens the **Microsoft 365 Defender** portal, displays the **Alerts** window, and opens the **Site collection admin permissions** pane. <br/>

-	Scroll down through the alert and review all the information.
-When you are done, select **Close** to close the alert, then close the **View alerts** tab in your browser.
+	Scroll down through the **Site collection admin permissions** pane and review all the information.
+When you are done, select **Close** to close the pane.

 9. Switch back to the LON-CL1.